4. If you received a notice that one of your most common patient care encounters required a new change in documentation, how would you feel?

 B. Jealous.
 I'm not sure when my lucky break will finally come.

-7. You find out that one of your former colleagues commuted suicide after a malpractice lawsuit.
+7. You find out that one of your former colleagues was hospitalized for mental health issues after a malpractice lawsuit.
 How do you feel?

 B. Angry at the world for putting him through that.

 You see the trend here.
 If you answered mostly A, then clinical medicine is most likely right for you.
 But if you answered mostly B, now is the time to start exploring your options.
 Learn more about non-clinical opportunities here and explore nonclinicaldoctors.com to see how you can plan your transition to make your career more satisfying.